lullaby6/ender-compass-data-pack/README.md

 Craft a new item called `Ender Compass` and use it with a lodestone to link it and then teleport!

-This Data-Pack/Mod does `not work` with dimensions from other mods/Data-Packs
+`Not work` with dimensions from other mods/Data-Packs

-Version: `1.21.5`

-## 📂 Installation

-Move the downloaded file in the path `.minecraft/saves/[world]/datapacks`

-## 👾 Bugs/Issues

-Please report any problem/bug/issues in the [Discord Server](https://discord.gg/5UdcDa5xNC).

 ## 🛠️ Recipe